 IBM estimates that poor data quality costs businesses in the U.S. about $3.1 trillion annually and points out that about one-third of business leaders don’t trust the information they use to make decisions.

 BI-Survey.com advises taking a holistic approach to managing data:

 - Organization: Your client needs to build a culture that recognizes the importance of data quality and assigns roles to people with the right skills to ensure it.
-Specific data sets should have a data owner who defines requirements, ensures accessibility, grants access, and authorizes stewards to manage data.
+Specific data sets should have a data owner who defines requirements, provides accessibility, grants access, and authorizes stewards to manage data.
 The data steward is responsible for operational data quality, such as deduplication.
-Data manager is a role the MSP could assume, implementing the technology that enables data collection and security.
+The data manager is a role the MSP could assume, implementing the technology that enables data collection and security.